sta-szek/pojo-tester/src/book/writing-tests/README.md

 Above test means:

-> Dear `POJO-TESTER`, when you create different instances of class `Pojo`, include field `customPojo`, but have on mind that this `CustomPojo` class has field `a`.
-And you should generate two instances of `CustomPojo` - with different field `a` values, because `Pojo::equals` method implementations contains `customPojo`.
+> Dear `POJO-TESTER`, when you create different instances of class `Pojo`, include field `customPojo`, but have in mind that this `CustomPojo` has field `a`.
+You should generate two instances of `CustomPojo` - each with different value of the `a` field, because `Pojo::equals` method implementations contains `customPojo`.

 ## Choose kind of tests {#choosing-testers}
-There is no need for testing `pojo-methods` in class that they are not implemented.
+There is no need for testing `pojo-methods` in a class that don't implemented them.

 You can choose which testers you want to run via `pl.pojo.tester.api.assertion.AbstractAssetion::testing` method.